TheFausap/quatfuck/README.txt

 0,1,2,3 - put 0,1,2,3 in memory
 (constant negative numbers, 0 is 0)
-negative numbers starts with 1|2|3 positives numbers starts with 4|5|6|7
+negative numbers start with 1|2|3 positives numbers starts with 4|5|6|7

 ### COMMANDS
 N.B.
-Number are written in little endian format!
+Numbers or memory locations are written in little-endian format!

 !@#$ - write in 4 registers resp.